Service Dogs on Cruise Ships: The Top Cruise Lines that Allow Assistance Dogs Onboard

 Sky Princess

-And finally, we have Princess Cruises.
-Currently boasting 15 ships in the fleet, with another two setting sail in 2024 and 2025 (Sun Princess and Star Princess), Princess Cruises is popular with international passengers, due to its vast selection of North American, Asian and Mediterranean itineraries - amongst others.
+And finally, we have Princess Cruises – a cruise line that's popular with international passengers, due to its vast selection of North American, Asian and Mediterranean itineraries - amongst others.

 Princess Cruises allows service dogs onboard, but states that it’s important that you check the entry regulations at each port as this can vary, and that you should consult with authorities at the ports prior to departure for further information.
 Alongside this, their booking conditions stipulate that: